 I’m of Indian descent and want to create an intergenerational large family home here in Melbourne.
 With the goal being for there to be enough space for my wife and I, a couple kids and our parents all live under the 1 roof if we need to.
 Currently my house doesn’t have enough space for my parents to also live with us which is why I would like to build that space.

-At the moment, we live in a 2 storey townhouse in a Neighbourhood Residential Zoning (NRZ) which is 3 bedrooms and a couple of bathrooms.
+At the moment, we live in a 2 storey townhouse in a Neighbourhood Residential Zoning (NRZ) which is 4 bedrooms and 3 bathrooms.
 Larger 5 bedroom houses in this suburb are significantly more expensive so what we want to do instead is to add a 3rd storey extension to make it 5 bedrooms.
 Building additional levels is cheaper than trying to buy land to build on because it uses the existing site of the current home.
 No additional land is needed at all which is usually the most expensive part of any home.

 Land is at a huge premium and is very expensive which is the leading cause of the housing supply shortage.
 Expensive land is the main reason the cost of buying a house is too high for middle class Australians.
 It’s too expensive to buy land in desirable areas to build homes because land is finite and people have already bought and developed all of it, so urban sprawl pushes houses further and further out of the cities.